airmobisim/AirMobiSim_libveins/README.md

-# Project veins_libairmobisim
+# Project AirMobiSim_libveins

 For this project, an instance of Veins (https://github.com/sommer/veins) is required.
 This instance must be placed at the same level as this repository.
 Relative to the location of this file, the Veins repository must be located at ../veins

 ├── AirMobiSim
-├── airmobisimVeins
+├── AirMobiSim_libveins
 ├── veins